Gromov--Witten theory beyond maximal contacts: Proof of the main theorem

 Therefore, the virtual cycle associated with $v^\prime$ is the virtual cycle for the local-relative Gromov--Witten theory of $(\mathcal O_{Y}(-D_\infty),D_0)$.
-By the local-relative correspondence \cite{vGGR}, this becomes the relative Gromov--Witten theory of $(Y, D_0+D_\infty)$ with maximal contact along $D_\infty$.
-As there are no interior markings carrying the class $[D_0]$ or $[D_\infty]$, the virtual cycle vanishes after pushing forward unless there are only two markings and the curve class is the fiber class.
-Therefore, for each of these vertices, there can only be one edge associated with this vertex.
+As $D_\infty$ is nef, we can apply the local-relative correspondence \cite{vGGR}.
+This becomes the virtual cycle of the relative stable map to $(Y, D_0+D_\infty)$ with maximal contact along $D_\infty$.
+By Lemma \ref{lemma-rubber}, the virtual cycle vanishes after pushing forward, unless there are only two markings and the curve class is the fiber class.
+Therefore, for each of these vertices, there can be only one edge associated with this vertex.